Kate Spade Had Famous Family Like David Spade And Rachel Brosnahan

 “People around me have said that I’ve inherited little pieces of Katie’s style.
 For example, I love a good shoe and a good bag.”

-And the admiration society didn’t just go in one direction, because Spade was thrilled that Rachel was making a name for herself, recently winning a Golden Globe for Best Actress in The Marvelous Mrs. Maisel.
+And the admiration she had didn’t just go in one direction, because Spade was thrilled that Rachel was making a name for herself, recently winning a Golden Globe for Best Actress in The Marvelous Mrs. Maisel.

 “I am beside myself!
 My daughter [Frances, 13] and I jumped up and down when she won.
 She deserves this recognition as she’s put her heart and soul into the role.
 We are insanely proud.”